Brewer219/ticket-lifecycle/README.md

 ## <h4>TICKET CREATION AND REVIEW</h4>
 <p>End-user reports that the online banking system is down.
-Login the End Users osTicket URL and as an end-user, Karen, open a new ticket.
+Login the End Users osTicket URL and as an end-user, Joann, open a new ticket.
 Intentionally choose the proper Help Topic, General Inquiry/Other and then actually explain the online banking system is down, and submit.  </p>
 - Instructions:
 1. Access the End User osTicket URL.
 2. Log in as "Joann", the end user.